gabrielmartinigit/test-repo-example/README.md

-# test-repo-example
+# Test Repository

-A test repository created via API
+This is a test repository created using the GitHub API.

+## Features
+- Created via PyGithub
+- Demonstrates API usage
+- Includes automated commits